 In case you haven't heard, there’s a huge shift happening in the accounting world these days.

 Cloud-based systems like QuickBooks Online, Xero, and FreshBooks are taking over the world because they help people save time, eliminate IT issues, and radically streamline their accounting workflows.
-As a result, cloud accounting is rapidly replacing desktop software as the go-to choice for most small to midsize businesses.
+As a result, cloud accounting is rapidly becoming the go-to choice for most small to midsize businesses.

 If you’re already doing things in the cloud, you know it’s a completely different ecosystem: lighter, faster, and easier.
 If you’re still using traditional software, here are seven reasons to consider making the switch: